nhatmaiquang/jsclub/HTML5/README.md

 In this task you learn to create a HTML5 document with basic markup.

-### Creating a document in C9

-In C9, create a new document and name it to **computers80.html**.
-Get a HTML5 template (for example) from w3Schools.com-pages.

-The resulting HTML5 document contains the definition of an empty web page.
-First, pay attention to the overall structure of the web page defined in the document.
-There is a correspondence between a file and a web page.
-Each static web page corresponds to one HTML5 file.

-The page consists of elements, separated by a start tag and end tag.
-For example, the root element `html` starts with a start tag `<html>` and ends with an end tag `</html>`.

-Elements are nested: for instance, the `body` element is inside the `html` element.

-The elements follow the HTML5 syntax.
-The syntax dictates, for example, that:
-- Each HTML5 page contains an `html` root element.
-All the markup for a web page goes inside this element.
-- Inside the `html` element, there are `head` and `body` elements in this order.
-In head element, there is background information for showing the web page, usually consumed by browsers.
-In the example file, there is one piece of information, the title of the page, indicated in `title` element.
-- The content is within `body` element.

 ### Writing content and structure

 Fill the title element with the text you want to appear in the top of the browser window (or as a label in browser tab).
 It is also a good practice to enter the `meta` element used for character encoding: